XTreePath: A generalization of XPath to handle real world structural variation: Shift Analysis

 \begin{definition}

 A \textbf{vertical shift} is a tree modification where a node is inserted on the path from the root to the target element.
-Formally, for some path vertical shift is when some new node, lets call $s$, is inserted such that $p$ is no longer compatible and or, if a node is removed, is now compatible.
+Formally, for some path $p =\{p_1, \ldots, p_i, p_{i+1}, \ldots p_n\},$ a vertical shift occurs when some new node, lets call $s$, is inserted and or, if a node is removed,

 \end{definition}